top of page

 Why It Matters

-Small improvements make a home feel bright, clean, and updated — and buyers often form impressions within seconds.
+Small updates make a home feel brighter, cleaner, and more inviting — and buyers form impressions quickly.

-• Major repairs may not be worth tackling
+• Major issues → Repairs may not be worth the investment

 4. Market Expectations